syncfusion-content/windowsforms-docs/WindowsForms/radialslider/Getting-Started.md

 ![Search RadialSlider in ToolBox](Getting-Started_images/RadialSlider-img1.png)

-3) Set the desired properties for [RadialSlider](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider.html) control using **Properties** dialog.
+3. Set the desired properties for [RadialSlider](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider.html) control using the **Properties** dialog.

 ## Adding the RadialSlider control via code

-The following steps illustrate how to create an **RadialSlider** control programmatically.
+The following steps explain how to create a **RadialSlider** control programmatically:

-1) Create a C# or VB application via Visual Studio.
+1. Create a C# or VB application via Visual Studio.

-2) Add the following assembly references to the project.
+2. Add the following assembly references to the project:

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows